koolquark/nkmedia/doc/room.md

 bitrate|Bitrate to use

+**Events**

+When creating a session, the user connection is automatically subscribed to receive all events related to the session.

 **Master/Slave sessions**

 When you start a session using the `master_id` key poiting to another existing session, this session will become a _slave_ of that _master_ session.
 This means: